johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/2017-03-07-an-american-walking-in-britain/index.md

 >
 > --- Lynne Murphy [rambling, hiking, and walking on footpaths and trails](https://separatedbyacommonlanguage.blogspot.com/2020/06/rambling-hiking-and-walking-on.html)

-For exampke, in the UK one has the hard-core [Long Distance Walkers Association](https://www.ldwa.org.uk/).
+For example, in the UK one has the hard-core [Long Distance Walkers Association](https://www.ldwa.org.uk/).
 Their idea of a good time starts with about 50 miles in a day.
 Or a more human-scaled example would be [The Walking Englishman](https://www.walkingenglishman.com/) web site, a great source of information.
 In these notes and tips I will try to use English terminology (based on my imperfect knowledge) and so will